cshoffmann/flag-guesser/README.md

 # How to Play

-In order to currently play flag guesser, you can either play online [here](https://cshoffmann.github.io/flag-guesser/), or you can download the repo using the in a terminal/command line below:
+You can play online using a web browser (Chrome and Firefox preferred) [here](https://cshoffmann.github.io/flag-guesser/), or you can download this repo to your computer using git:

 ```bash
 $ git clone https://github.com/CSHoffmann/flag-guesser.git
 ```

-The game works best using either Google Chrome or Firefox as your web browser